Language: EN

 • Returns a new Vector2D that is the sum of the two vectors

-Now let’s see how we use our operator overload.
-For this, we instantiate two Vector2D and apply the + operator.
+Now let’s see how we use our operator overloading.
+For this, we instantiate two Vector2D and apply the + operator to them.

 Vector2D v1 = new Vector2D(1.0, 2.0);